LabeliaLabs/distributed-learning-contributivity/README.md

 ### Experimental approach

 We want to start experimenting contributivity evaluations in collaborative data science and distributed learning scenarios.
-Our exploration of this topic is in progress, as is this library and associated experimentations.
+Our exploration of this topic is in progress, as is this library and associated experiments.
 To make the most out of it, it is key to capitalize on this effort and develop it as a reproducible pipeline that can be improved, enriched, complemented over time.

 For a start we made the following choices:

 - What we want to compare (with the Shapley values being the baseline, see section below):
   - Contributivity relative values
   - Computation time
-- Public dataset for experimentations: MNIST
+- Public dataset for experiments: MNIST
 - ML algorithm: CNN adapted to MNIST, not too deep so it can run on CPU
 - Distributed learning approach: federated learning (variants of basic federated learning are being implemented too)